thecoderanger5280/auction_2208/README.md

 ## Iteration 1 - Items, Attendees & Auctions

+Graded Items:
+ 1. Create an Item: `Item.new`
+ 1. Create an Attendee: `Attendee.new`
+ 1. Create an Auction: `Auction.new`
+ 1. Add an Item to an Auction: `Auction #add_item`
+ 1. Return the list of item names from an Auction: `Auction #item_names`

 Use TDD to create Item, Attendee, & Auction that will respond to the interaction pattern below:

 ```ruby